-Contents
+Contents Page

-Risk Management Report
+Risk Management Report Ç

-Directors' Report 1:
+Directors' Report 14

-Statement of Directors' Responsibilities 2

-Independent Auditor's Report 2
+Independent Auditor's Report 23

 Risk Management Report

 Risk Management

 The Board has overall responsibility for risk management including the nature and extent of significant risks that it is willing to accept in pursuit of its strategic and operational objectives.
 To address this, the Board has established a risk management system that provides for the continuous identification, assessment, implementation of mitigating actions and controls, and the monitoring and reporting of significant risks within Bord na Móna.